-Since 1997, the Wonthaggi Human Powered Grand Prix has challenged teams with its iconic 1.4km circuit, unpredictable weather conditions and a test of team work.
+Between 1997 and 2019 the Wonthaggi Human Powered Grand Prix challenged teams with its iconic 1.4km circuit, unpredictable weather conditions and a test of team work.

-The event is about putting STEM (Science, Technology, Engineering and Maths) into a fun, hands-on learning environment that rewards collaboration, grit and determination.
+The event was about putting STEM (Science, Technology, Engineering and Maths) into a fun, hands-on learning environment that rewards collaboration, grit and determination.

-The event can act as a great ‘momentum builder’ for school teams eager to engage and inspire new students joining their Human Powered Vehicle (HPV) programs.
-It also offers the opportunity to test and learn from the previous year’s Energy Breakthrough trials and tribulations, too.
+The event also acted as a great ‘momentum builder’ for school teams eager to engage and inspire new students joining their Human Powered Vehicle (HPV) programs.
+It also offered the opportunity to test and learn from the previous year’s Energy Breakthrough trials and tribulations, too.

-Each team receives points for Scrutineering and Design and Construction, which is combined with the number of laps they complete during the Grand Prix to reward an overall class winner.
-All vehicles are assessed for safety by a team of experienced scrutineers prior to taking to the track.
+Each team received points for Scrutineering and Design and Construction, which was combined with the number of laps they complete during the Grand Prix to reward an overall class winner.
+All vehicles were assessed for safety by a team of experienced scrutineers prior to taking to the track.